-It is estimated that in the latitudes of France, around 45 °, the energy potentially usable from the sun is 1500kwh / m² per year.
+It is estimated that at latitudes in France, around 45 °, the potentially usable energy of the sun is 1500kwh / m² per year.

 With current yields of about 10 to 15% we get from 150 to 225kwh / m².an.